 - Standardisation and ease of use.
-It offers standardised APIs, a well developed programming library and thorough documentation for ERC20 developers to create smart contracts and similar.
+It offers standardised APIs, a well-developed programming library and thorough documentation for ERC20 developers to create smart contracts and the like.

-The 0x Protocol used the ZRX token to offer transfer and storage of value across multiple ERC20 projects, execute transactions on the 0x protocol and to act as a common token.
+The 0x Protocol uses the ZRX token to offer transfer and storage of value across multiple ERC20 projects, execute transactions on the 0x protocol and act as a common token.

 What does this mean?
-For starters, that you might be able to seamlessly spend ERC20 tokens interchangeably across a wide range of projects.
+For starters, there is the possibility that you might be able to seamlessly spend ERC20 tokens interchangeably across a wide range of projects.

 Where to buy 0x (ZRX)